 Helping Create Excellent Customer Service Customers demand great service and individuals working on the frontlines of local businesses, agencies, and organizations must be ready to meet their needs.
 Effective customer service keeps our communities thriving and that's exactly why Extension's On the Front Line: Skills for Excellent Customer Service in your Community was developed.
 The program looks at a variety of topics related to customer service - in person, over the phone, and online - and the impacts it has on a local economy.
 The 10 sessions can be adapted to meet the specific needs of an organization or business.
 Participants learn what customer service is, techniques to provide fantastic customer service, how to understand the diversity of their customers, how to keep customers happy, and what to do when customers are unhappy.
 The natural wonder of Illinois is more than just its beautiful scenery.
 The land provides recreation for residents and visitors, habitat for pollinators and wildlife, pastures for grazing livestock, fields for growing food, and the safe water that is essential for all living things.
 Threats to our land, air, and water can be managed with the identification, promotion, and adoption of environmentally sustainable policies and practices.
 Carefully developed green spaces and natural assets help youth and adults improve learning and enhance physical and mental wellness.
 Sound environmental and agricultural policies contribute to a sustainable and diverse environment, increase comfort, reduce government costs, and enhance property values.

-ENVIRONMENT

-Attendance
+ENVIRONMEN

+Sessions

-Learning
+Learning Sessions

 Volunteers

-2,676 73 25 72 \$56,750 231

-Program Educational Online Trained Volunteer Value Expert
+2,676 73 25 72 \$56,750 231 Program Educational Online Trained Volunteer Value Expert Consultations

-Consultations

-Illinois Extension sustains natural resources in home and public spaces by focusing on these educational priorities.
+\ Total Master Gardener and Master Naturalist volunteers.